‘Y&R’ Spoilers: Is Graham Planning To Murder Dina? Billy Sets Vicky Straight About Their Relationship

 Zack And Tessa’s Past History To Be Revealed

 Y&R spoilers tease that fans will soon learn the details of Zack (Ryan Ashton) and Tessa’s (Cait Fairbanks) past relationship.
-Spoilers from SheKnows Soaps tease that both struggle to keep people — including Abby (Melissa Ordway) — from noticing the tension between them, but they are unable to keep the truth under the wraps for long.
+Spoilers from SheKnows Soaps tease that both struggle to keep people, including Abby (Melissa Ordway), from noticing the tension between them, but they are unable to keep the truth under the wraps for long.

 Spoilers from Soap Opera Digest’s (SOD) fall previews also indicate that details of their past relationship will soon be exposed.
-It seems likely that Zack pimped Tessa in the past and that Tessa managed to escape from Zack and came to Genoa City, hoping to put her sordid past behind her.
+It seems likely that Zack pimped Tessa in the past, and Tessa managed to escape from Zack and came to Genoa City hoping to put her sordid past behind her.

 [Featured Image by Frederick M. Brown/Getty Images]